 Then there's Vogelbach and Pham, who will likely be alternating between the DH spot and the bench.

 Darin Ruf, who remains on the roster, could possibly be in 2023 what he was for most of his career before coming to Queens last summer -- a guy who excels against left-handed pitching.

-But with Vogelbach and Pham already on the roster, it's very hard to justify also carrying Ruf, which would give the Mets three guys who have little to no versatility.
-That means a trade of Ruf should happen before Opening Day.
+But with Vogelbach and Pham already on the roster, it's very hard to justify also carrying Ruf (who is working through a wrist injury), which would give the Mets three guys who have little to no versatility.